 Quick Tips and Tricks for the French Toast Casserole

 - Use stale bread.
-That way, the bread will soak up all the custardy goodness.
-Because if the bread is too soft, you run the risk of getting a soggy French toast casserole, which nobody wants.
+That way, the bread will soak up all the custard.
+Because if the bread is too soft, you run the risk of getting a soggy overnight French toast casserole, which nobody wants.

-- Plot out your cooking timeline, and don’t forget to make it the night before!
+- Plot out your cooking timeline!
 The best part of this casserole is that you make it ahead of time and let it chill in the fridge until the morning, when you make the streusel topping and bake it.
-It’s perfect for holidays because of this!
+It’s perfect for holidays and occasions because of this.

 - How to store: Wrap the cooled casserole in plastic wrap, and store in the fridge for 2-3 days after baking.
 Reheat in the oven until warmed through.